nathanjhood/MSYS2-toolchain/README.md

 * The 'MSYS2.cmake' buildsystem file (which is actually passed in as a toolchain file) is akin to loading an Msys64 shell using the default, cygwin-based MSYSTEM called "MSYS".
 This file aims to provide CMake with access to the entire set of Msys sub-systems (simultaneously, if possible) and configure your CMake project to use the native "MSYS" build tools in your build run, if you wish.

-* The 'buildsystem' file therefore acts as a kind of (optional) 'master' file - it provides a wide range of optional extras such as download agents for ftp, http(s), scp and more; compression and archiving utilities with GPG signature capabilites; direct access to <b>pacman</b> commands and entire package group downloads in simple CMake function form... and more!
+* The 'buildsystem' file therefore acts as a kind of (optional) 'master' file - it provides a wide range of optional extras such as download agents for ftp, http(s), scp and more; compression and archiving utilities with GPG signature capabilites; direct access to <b>pacman</b> commands and entire package group downloads in simple CMake function form... and more (most of this is currently half-implemented and quite low on the priority list for now).

 * This 'buildsystem' file can act as a base that can be easily extended, simply by loading the usual Msys sub-systems as 'chainload' files, which fetch the entire build tool chain for the given sub-system, *alongisde* the "MSYS" buildsystem.
 This will also populate your toolchain with additional goodies found in each sub-system, such as linting tools like '.clang-format' and friends (for the Clang-based systems).